solution-soft/time-machine-for-docker/README.md

 TMFLS target is specified by the environment variables `TM_LICHOST`, `TM_LICPORT` and `TM_LICPASS`. `TM_LICHOST` is the IP address of the host on which TMFLS is running. `TM_LICPORT` is the TCP port number to communicate with TMFLS and the default value is 57777. `TM_LICPASS` is the security code that must match the security code from TMFLS and the default value is "docker".

+Each of the docker images also has *TMAgent* enabled, which provides HTTP-based RESTful API to control the creation, modification and removal of virtual clocks inside the container.
+For instance, one can deploy *SolutionSoft Sync Server* to manage large cluster of TimeMachine enabled containers.
+By default, *TMAgent* listens on port 7800.
+One can redefine this port value through the environment variable `TMAGENT_PORT`.

 Before creating a container from the preconfigured image, we first need to create a directory on the host to keep the persistent data for a container, since TM stores some persistent data (such as log files, or persistent virtual clocks info).
 Let's assume we'll use directory `/var/tm/tmdata1` for the TMAgent persistent data and logs.
 To create such a directory, use the following command: